hashgraph/hedera-nft-sdk/README.md

 You can use the `validator` like below.
 1. The first parameter is the stringified JSON object you want to verify against a JSON schema
 2. The second parameter is the version of HIP412 metadata schema against which you want to validate your metadata instance.
-The default value is `1.0.0`.
-In the future, new HIP412 schema versions might be added depending on community needs.
+The default value is `2.0.0`.
+In the future, new functionality might be added, releasing new version numbers.

 ```js
 const metadata = {